Boxing in Liverpool: Alan Rudkin

-Alan Rudkin (42-8-0), from Dingle, was a former BBBofC British and Commonwealth bantamweight champion.
+Alan Rudkin (42-8-0) from Dingle was a former BBBofC British and Commonwealth bantamweight champion.
 He also challenged for the WBC and WBA bantamweight world titles on several occasions.
 He fought Fighting Harada, Lionel Rose, and Rubén Olivares.

 Kevin Satchell

-Kevin Satchell (11-0-0), from Kirkdale, was BBBofC British and Commonwealth flyweight champion.
+Kevin Satchell (11-0-0) from Kirkdale was a BBBofC British and Commonwealth flyweight champion.
 He fought Iain Butcher, Luke Wilton, and Paul Edwards.

 Nel Tarleton

 Nel Tarleton (119-21-8) was a former BBBofC British and Commonwealth featherweight champion, a title he has held on several separate occasions.

 Tony Willis

 Tony Willis (25-4-0) is a former BBBofC British lightweight champion, a title he defended three times.
 He fought Steve Boyle, George Feeney, and Alex Dickson.